EricYang99/demo-repo2/READMe.md

-    we can then just push the changes on the git hub app It will push the code based on the branch we are in, I think we are in the main
+    we can then just push the changes on the git hub app It will push the code based on the branch we are in, I think we are in the main The "push origin" button will appear in the middle of the screen after we have commited the code